 There are numerous interesting things to do in Chiang Rai.
 This is definitely one of the top places to visit in Thailand.

-It’s possible to visit Chiang Rai for just a couple of hours as a day trip from Chiang Mai, which is the bigger and better-known city in northern Thailand.
-It’s a 3-4 hour bus ride from Chiang Mai, along winding mountain roads.
+It’s possible to visit Chiang Rai for just a couple of hours on a day trip from Chiang Mai, which is the bigger and better-known city in northern Thailand.
+It’s a 3-4 hour bus ride from Chiang Mai on winding mountain roads.

-Here are my top 21 things to do in Chiang Rai:
+Here are my top 21 things to do in Chiang Rai.

 1. Visit the White Temple

-The epic White Temple, otherwise know as Wat Rong Khun, had to be first on the list.
-It’s definitely one of the most famous things to do in Chiang Rai, and in this case its iconic status is deserved.
+The epic White Temple, also known as Wat Rong Khun, had to be first on the list.
+It’s definitely one of the most famous things to do in Chiang Rai, and in this case, its iconic status is deserved.

 The White Temple was designed by Thai artist Chalermchai Kositpipat.
 Apart from the famous temple itself, there are other buildings and interesting objects you can walk around, plus a gallery of unusual paintings by the same artist.
-It’s actually still a work in progress, with surrounding buildings being constructed.
+It’s actually a work in progress, with surrounding buildings still being constructed.

 You could easily spend a couple of hours taking in the small, surprising details that make up this beautiful temple complex — such as the most beautiful and disturbing No Smoking sign I’ve ever seen, or Keanu Reeves in his Matrix outfit painted onto the wall inside the temple.

 I’ve read a lot of negative comments about the White Temple.
-The biggest complaint being that this famous temple has become too crowded and touristy, which is true, but a visit here is still one of the best Chiang Rai attractions.
+The biggest complaint is that this famous temple has become too crowded and touristy, which is true, but it’s still one of the best Chiang Rai attractions.

 2. Explore the Black House

-Also called the Baan Dam, the Black House has a similar surreal modern vibe to the White Temple.
+Also called the Baan Dam, the Black House has a similar surreal and modern vibe as the White Temple.
 Some of the buildings do look very much like black temples, but there are several other bizarre buildings dotted around.
 Some resemble igloos, while there’s one giant construction that looks like a beached submarine.

-After the pure glory of the White Temple, I have to admit that the Black House didn’t quite match up for me, but it was still an incredible attraction and I would definitely recommend visiting.
+After the pure glory of the White Temple, I have to admit that the Black House didn’t quite match up for me, but it was still an incredible Chiang Rai attraction and I definitely recommend visiting.
 But, seeing it straight after the mesmerizing White Temple probably didn’t do it any favours.
 It was also more crowded than the White Temple.

-3. Discover the Blue Temple
+3. Visit the Blue Temple

 I have absolutely no idea why, because this incredible modern temple completely blew me away!
 It’s vibrantly coloured, contemporary and kitsch (but in a good way).
-The inside is also painted in incredible bright patterns and colours.
+The inside is also painted in incredibly bright patterns and colours.

-Also known as Wat Rong Seua Ten, the temple was only completed in 2016 and I think that’s why it isn’t as well-known as some of Chiang Rai’s other more famous attractions.
+Also known as Wat Rong Seua Ten, the temple was only completed in 2016 and I think that’s why it isn’t as well-known as some of the more famous Chiang Rai attractions.
 I’m pretty certain that’s about to change.

 4. Have an Iced Drink at Betty Coffee – a great pit stop when checking out all the things to do in Chiang Rai

 The colourful cafe is basically a shrine to the cartoon character Betty Boop.
 Betty-themed posters and dolls cover every inch of the space.
-It’s just down the road from Wat Klang Wieng, which makes it an ideal quirky rest stop between temple hopping.
+It’s just down the road from Wat Klang Wieng, which makes it an ideal quirky rest stop while temple hopping.
 Click here for directions.

 5. Dodge Monkeys at the Monkey Temple

 The cost depends on the type of bike you’re looking for.
 Typically it’s about 200 baht ($6 USD) per day.
 Although plenty of travellers ride scooters and motorbikes in Thailand, be aware that traffic can be extremely hectic.
 If you’re in an accident your travel insurance may not cover you if you don’t have a motorbike license.

-6. Feast on Thai Treats At the Night Market
+6. Feast on Thai Treats at the Night Market

-The Chiang Rai night market isn’t the biggest I’ve ever seen, but there are a host of incredible food stalls serving up northern Thai specialities like Khao Soi, an absolutely delicious curried noodle dish with a distinctive flavour you can’t get anywhere else.
+One of my favorites is Khao Soi, an absolutely delicious curried noodle dish with a distinctive flavour you can’t find anywhere else.
 This is one of the top foods in Thailand.

 7. Go Temple Hopping in Chiang Rai’s Town Centre